Pablo Escobar's hippo population 'growing exponentially' – DW – 05/12/2023

 Colombia boasts the biggest hippo population outside of Africa.
 Different estimates point to something between 90 and 180 animals, but there are still doubts about the real number.

-"What worries me more about this is that the population has continued to grow exponentially," German Jimenez, a professor of biology at the Javeriana University, in Bogota, Colombia, told DW.
+"What worries me more about this is that the population has continued to grow exponentially," German Jimenez, a professor of biology at Javeriana University in the Colombian capital Bogota told DW.

 So, what's going on over there?